ImanBarjane/employee-attrition-analysis/HR Analysis.md

     0  random forest cv   0.950023  0.915614  0.932467  0.977983  0.980425

-The evaluation scores of the random forest model are better than those of the decision tree model, with the exception of recall (the recall score of the random forest model is approximately 0.001 lower, which is a negligible amount).
-This indicates that the random forest model mostly outperforms the decision tree model.
+The evaluation scores of the random forest model are better than those of the decision tree model — with the exception of recall, which is only about 0.001 lower (a negligible difference).
+This suggests that the random forest model generally outperforms the decision tree.

-Next, we can define a function that gets all the scores from a model's predictions.
+Next, we’ll define a function to extract all the evaluation scores from a model’s predictions.

 ```python